cavineers/Vision2023/README.md

 Vision code for 2023 - Charged Up

 ## Detection Folder
-- holds (will hold) code for live detection on a Jetson Nano (or tx2 depending on nano performance)
+- holds (will hold) code for live detection on a Jetson Nano (or computer testing)
 ## Information Folder
 - holds information surrounding the entirety of the project (including training workflow/methods)